dymmond/lilya/docs/en/docs/contrib/openapi.md

 ### Query Parameters

-To declare query parameters, use the `Query` class from `lilya.contrib.openapi.params`.
+To declare query parameters, use the `OpenAPIQuery` class from `lilya.contrib.openapi.params`.
 It accepts:

 * `default`: a default value.
 * `description`: human‐readable text.